-This handbook DOES NOT suffice for professional legal advice, and will NEVER empower the reader to represent themselves ably at court.
-It is strongly advised that if contrary advice is given by a practicing lawyer with experience in a relevant field of law, then such advice should be taken in preference.
+This website DOES NOT suffice for professional legal advice, and will NEVER empower the reader to represent themselves at court.
+IT IS ADVISED that if contrary advice is given by a practicing lawyer with substantive experience in a relevant field of law, then such advice should be taken in preference.
 The reason is partly that this handbook makes no attempt to present every detail of the law, or to address all possible fact scenarios.
-It is also strongly advised that the reader should consult with a practicing lawyer whenever a matter with strong litigious potential arises, that legal representation should be obtained.
+It is also advised that the reader should consult with a practicing lawyer whenever a matter showing substantial potential for litigation arises, and that professional legal representation should be obtained.

 Juris Doctor, BA(Hons), Cert IV Investigative Services, Cert III Security Services;

 Founder & Principal, Australian Legal Education & Commercial Intelligence.